Assessing & Managing Your Health

 Besides some general demographic information, the questions will address your present experience with activity, sleep, eating habits, coping with stress, and will serve as reminders of important health management responsibilities.
 You may wish to hold the results for your personal tracking or share with your health care provider.

-[If you are using your cellphone, you will not be able to download the Assessment because it is a PDF (like a photo).
+[If you are using your cellphone, you will not be able to download the Assessment because it is a PDF, and you will need to write on the document.
 So you will need to download it from a computer to the printer.]

 How are You Feeling Lately?